nisugden/Nics/README.md

 - Minimum of code to implement
 - As fast as it can be given its 'interpreted' nature
 - Software re-use - the ability to build components that can be shared between applications
+- Fast build time facilitated by a language structure that supports rapid compilation
+- Security facilitated by simplicity